What is an electric car onboard charger?

 However, there’s one crucial EV component that plays a pivotal role in the functionality of electric vehicle charging – the onboard charger (OBC).

 But what is an electric car onboard charger?
+And why is it important in EV charging?

 We’re here to provide all the answers.
-In this blog, we will explain what an electric car onboard charger is, how onboard chargers for EVs work, and provide maximum onboard charger rates for some of the most popular electric vehicle chargers.
+In this guide, we will explain what an electric car onboard charger is, how onboard chargers for EVs work, and provide maximum onboard charger rates for some of the most popular electric vehicle chargers.

 What is an onboard charger for an electric vehicle?